[skip navigation]

 The configuration is listed only once for a set of levels grouped into a term.
 All notations given with the configuration, including any question marks, apply to each level of such a term.

 In cases of strong configuration interaction, more than half the percentage composition of a level may be due to components from a configuration different from that for the leading component; such an example makes it clear that the configuration given in the first column does not necessarily represent a configuration assignment of the level.
 A particular configuration may appear in the first column for more levels than the pure configuration is allowed.
+In such cases of strong configuration interaction, the label used in the Configuration column may correspond not to the largest, but to a minor component of the eigenvector composition.
+For such heavily mixed levels, the configuration label has little or no physical meaning and is used in the database for bookkeeping purposes only.
+The configuration labels of such mixed levels are usually assigned so as to satisfy the requirement of uniqueness of the combination of the combination of the configuration, term, and J values for each level.

 Levels Tabulated Without Leading Percentages

 The reliability and indeed the meaning of configuration assignments made without supporting calculations vary greatly.
 Even in the most complex spectra, there may be some levels or groups of levels belonging largely to a single configuration.
-The observed structure, magnetic g values, intensities, and other data can in such cases lead to unambiguous assignments representing high purity.
-(Examples are the lower levels of most 4f N 6s2, 4f N 6s, and 4f N configurations in the rare earths.)
+The observed structure, magnetic g values, intensities, isotope shifts, and other data can in such cases lead to unambiguous assignments representing high purity.
+(Examples are the lower levels of most 4f N6s2, 4f N6s, and 4f N configurations in the rare earths.)
 Quite often, however, the levels to be interpreted comprise a dense structure to which several configurations are known or expected to contribute.
 Some preliminary configuration assignments may be possible and useful in such cases, but such assignments for the bulk of the levels are often best regarded as tentative until confirmed by calculations.
 In many cases, meaningful single-configuration assignments do not exist.

 We have tried to indicate doubtful features of the interpretations in the discussions of particular spectra in our compilations and, to some extent, in the tables.
 A question mark following the configuration indicates explicitly that the assignment is doubtful.
 A doubtful ancestor term is indicated by a question mark after the term symbol within parentheses.

-In some cases the configuration for a level may be known, although the appropriate ancestor terms (or even the preferred order of coupling of the electrons) cannot be determined without calculations.
+In some cases, the configuration for a level may be known, although the appropriate ancestor terms (or even the preferred order of coupling of the electrons) cannot be determined without calculations.
 Such a configuration assignment (together with the final term and J value) without full ancestry does not in general serve as a unique name for the level.

 Limits